aksommerville/fullmoon4/README.md

 - [ ] Beach.
 - - [ ] Bury some treasure.
 You just got a shovel and compass, let's use them!
 - [ ] Desert.
 - [ ] Steppe.
-Needs some hazards, and maybe hints somewhere?
+Needs some hazards.
+A new seamonster for the north.
 - [ ] Gameplay should now be complete.

 ### Final graphics.
 Finish before 1 September.

+- [ ] Caves: Illumination sprite so the doors show up while dark.
 - [ ] Village/forest boundary, need big tree on the village side.
 - [ ] Furnish Dot's house.
 - [ ] Big tree edges don't line up.